mccoyJosh/ClassInfo/SDEV140/M04/Day2/8_top_down_design.md

 ## Design of Text-Analysis Program

-In chapter 4, there was a program discussed called Text Analysis.
-The goal of the program is to measure text readability that is determined by the Flesch Index.
+The goal of a hypothetical program is to measure text readability that is determined by the Flesch Index.
 It is based off the average number of syllables per word and the average number of words per sentence in a piece of text.
 With these averages, we plug it into Flesch's Formula to get the index: